codebyalisher/VICross_in_Flask/README.md

-# AdminDashboard in Flask
+# VI Cross in Flask

 ## Overview
-This project is a Flask-based Admin Dashboard that supports authentication, user management, company management, trade booths, and WebSocket communication.
+This project is a Flask-based that supports Admin Dashboard , authentication, user management, company management, trade booths, and WebSocket communication.
 It utilizes SQLAlchemy for ORM, Flask-Migrate for migrations, and ImageKit for media storage.
 The backend is designed to work with a PostgreSQL database.

 ## Project Structure
 ```AdminDashboard_in_Flask/